 “LSD.”
 He flinched back and covered up.

 She shook her head, disgusted.
 “That’s what I thought.
 The gym’s been fractalizing.”

 “Wait…” He lowered his hands.
 “How are you even functioning?”

 She gave him an exasperated look.
-“Peter, I’ve been doing kundalini yoga for well over a decade.
+“Peter, I’ve been doing kundalini yoga for close to a decade.
 I’ve seen all this before.”
 She lifted her arm, encompassing the gym with a casual wave.

 He stared dumbly at her.
-“Eun—you’ve taken enough LSD to visit Middle Earth in a Voltron made of X-wings…and you can still talk?
+“Eun—you’ve drunk enough LSD to visit Middle Earth in a Voltron made of X-wings…and you can still talk?
 How is that even—”

 Eun sighed.
 “Chongha Peter Lee…get over yourself.
 ‘Enlightenment is the ultimate disappointment.’ ”

 Another sigh.
 “If everything is made of an all-powerful consciousness that chose to limit its power so it could rediscover its own omnipotence, then ‘enlightenment’ simply means coming back to what you already knew.
 There’s no surprises, Peter.
 Not if you know what to look for.”
 She grinned wryly, made a fist, and knocked twice on his forehead.
 “Wake up, you angry little monkey.”